ezosher/ternary-kit/README.md

 This condition is based on the popular lightweight library [PHP Mobile Detect](http://mobiledetect.net/). the condition lets you check if a `User-Agent` is on Mobile, Desktop or Specific Device like Android and iOS.
 When Return value is `true` element will show

+⚠️ **Quick note**: Device detection in not 100% accurate in all scenario. in some cases `browser-cache` can alter the results, but in most cases it works fine. see [Dealing with cache](#my-anchor) section for solutions.

 ## Example
 ![](https://i.imgur.com/O4i2BrP.png)